BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 If you are on this page, you probably agree that Lotteries are a very profitable way for charities and non-profits to raise funds.

 Subscription Lotteries enable you to "sell once" and then generate ticket sales on an ongoing basis.
-This saves the costs and time associated with generating one time ticket sales, for each draw.
+The subscription saves the costs and time associated with selling one-time ticket for each draw.

 The Player's subscription fees are billed once a month, in advance, and cover all the games in the upcoming month.